-- The role and responsibilities of Nine's Board, as set out in the Board Charter include: - i) defining Nine's purpose and strategic objectives; - ii) approving Nine's budgets and business plans; - iii) approving Nine's annual report including the financial statements, directors' report, remuneration report and this Corporate Governance Statement; - iv) approving major borrowing and debt arrangements, the acquisition, establishment, disposal or cessation of any significant business of the company, any significant capital expenditure and the issue of any shares, options, equity instruments or other securities in Nine; - v) assessing performance against strategies to monitor both the performance of the Chief Executive Officer and other executives as determined from time to time by the People & Remuneration Committee; - vi) ensuring that Nine acts legally and responsibly on all matters and that the highest ethical standards are maintained; - vii) maintaining a constructive and ongoing relationship with the Australian Securities Exchange and other regulators, and overseeing implementation of policies regarding disclosure and communications with the market and Nine's shareholders; and - viii) monitoring and approving changes to internal governance including delegated authorities, and monitoring resources available to senior management.
+The role and responsibilities of Nine's Board, as set out in the Board Charter include:

+- i. defining Nine's purpose and strategic objectives; - ii. approving Nine's budgets and business plans; - iii. approving Nine's annual report including the financial statements, directors' report, remuneration report and this Corporate Governance Statement; - iv. approving major borrowing and debt arrangements, the acquisition, establishment, disposal or cessation of any significant business of the company, any significant capital expenditure and the issue of any shares, options, equity instruments or other securities in Nine; - v. assessing performance against strategies to monitor both the performance of the Chief Executive Officer and other executives as determined from time to time by the People & Remuneration Committee; - vi. ensuring that Nine acts legally and responsibly on all matters and that the highest ethical standards are maintained.
+This includes approving Nine's environmental, social and governance (ESG) policy and strategy; - vii. maintaining a constructive and ongoing relationship with the Australian Securities Exchange and other regulators, and overseeing implementation of policies regarding disclosure and communications with the market and Nine's shareholders; and - viii. monitoring and approving changes to internal governance including delegated authorities, and monitoring resources available to senior management.